-- 1.1.1 Stakeholder mapping, needs assessments and workshops delivered to determine regional priorities and appropriate water efficient technologies and DRR options in Central and Southern regions. - 1.1.2 Awareness raised on CC, CCA, CA, and the importance of water conservation through the production of leaflets, posters, radio, TV and internet campaigns. - 1.1.3 Training programmes designed, trainers of trainers and beneficiaries trained. - 1.1.4 Beneficiaries identified and grant equivalent assets distributed for innovative water saving technologies. - 52.
-Water conservation practices will help the productive poor climate vulnerable smallholder farmers store and make use of water more efficiently.
+- 1.1.1 Stakeholder mapping, needs assessments and workshops delivered, ensuring an adequate gender balance and representation of vulnerable groups to determine regional priorities and appropriate water efficient technologies and DRR options in Central and Southern regions. - 1.1.2 Awareness raised on CC, CCA, CA, gender mainstreaming and the importance of water conservation through the production of leaflets, posters, radio, TV and internet campaigns. - 1.1.3 Gender-sensitive training programmes designed, trainers of trainers and male and female beneficiaries trained. - 1.1.4 Beneficiaries women and men identified and grant equivalent assets distributed for innovative water saving technologies. - 54.
+Water conservation practices will help the productive poor climate vulnerable smallholder farmers store and make use of water more efficiently, taking into account gender-specific roles and requirements.
 Research on technologies required to adapt to future changing water availability, has shown to produce results that differ depending on geographical location and target group in Moldova.
 The project will therefore carry out a needs assessment to assess the appropriate techniques and approaches relevant to each geographical area and agricultural sector.
 This will be facilitated through multi-sectoral workshops including with international development partners; government agencies; research institutions; and business, farmer and water user associations.
 A report will be produced and recommendations made that will help design training programmes and will be implemented through farmer field schools (FFS) and ministry field extension services.
-They will promote the wide dissemination and adoption of best practices and contribute to the sustainable management of water resources in the context of climate change. - 53.
-The Adaptation Fund will support 14,000 productive poor, climate vulnerable smallholder farmers with USD 4 M in grants targeted at promoting the use of innovative efficient water collection, storage and distribution technologies and approaches.
-The Adaptation Fund grants will complement the TART financing mechanism where the package of credit and matching grants aim to help overcome challenges of limited assets and a short credit histories.
-Of the total TART financing package, the grant element will constitute 40 percent whereas the credit element 60 percent.
-The mechanism of implementation, the setting of beneficiary eligibility criteria and grant distribution will be further developed by the IFAD TART and TART-Adapt project design mission in collaboration with the Government of Moldova (GoM) in April 2019. - 54.
-The component will also have a knowledge management output with the production and distribution of climate change awareness material, including on the importance of water conservation, water harvesting and general efficient water utilisation.
-This will be done through the production and distribution of leaflets posters, television and radio programmes and a website.
-CCA and water conservation awareness training will also be carried out alongside the nationwide TART value chain platforms where the knowledge material will be widely distributed.
+They will promote the wide dissemination and adoption of best practices and contribute to the sustainable management of water resources in the context of climate change.